Observation of spin-momentum locked surface states in amorphous Bi$_{2}$Se$_{3}$: Results

-TEM and Raman data suggests that the typical length scales of the amorphous structure are comparable to the crystalline case, suggesting that a possible condition to preserve the topological nature of the bulk in the amorphous state is to retain a local ordering similar to that of the crystal.
+TEM and Raman data suggests that the typical local structure of the amorphous system are comparable to the crystalline case, indicating that a possible condition to preserve the topological nature of the bulk in the amorphous state is to retain a local ordering similar to that of the crystal \cite{Marsal30260}.
+However, it should be noted that there is no continuous pathway from the crystalline phase to amorphous phase but instead a discontinuous phase transformation associated with the nucleation of crystalline domains \cite{doi:https://doi.org/10.1002/9783527617968.ch1}.
+The nucleation process explains why nanocrystalline Bi$_2$Se$_3$ has been shown to be topologically trivial, Fig. 2(e), due to the presence of grain boundaries and other structural defects \cite{PhysRevB.94.165104}.
 The impact of coupling strengths and local field environments can be assessed theoretically via ab-initio calculations to refine the Hamiltonian modeling of amorphous topological materials \cite{Zhang:2009ks}.
 This approach can be extended to amorphous material systems without topological crystalline counterparts, where local ordering coupled with disorder and strong SOC can mix energy levels to produce a topologically nontrivial electronic structure.